 Seniors ~ This is it!

 Welcome to the Crosby Scholars Senior Program.
-High school juniors who complete the requirements of the Junior Program, including attending a Mandatory Rising Senior Meeting, are eligible to become senior Crosby Scholars.
+High school juniors who complete the requirements of the Junior Program, including attending a Think Like a Senior meeting, are eligible to become senior Crosby Scholars.

-Scholars begin the Senior Program by meeting individually with a staff summer counselor at a Mandatory Senior Meeting during the summer prior to their senior year.
-A slide detailing this meeting is included in the powerpoint presentation from the Mandatory Rising Senior Meeting, and a description is included on the list of senior program requirements posted in the Crosby portal.
+Scholars begin the Senior Program by meeting individually with their senior advisor at a required summer meeting prior to starting the school year.
 Scholars who do not attend this meeting are dismissed from the Program.

-As active participants in the Senior Program, scholars must comply with the Partnership Agreement and complete the Senior Program requirements.
-Scholars who complete the Senior Program receive a special designation on their transcript and in their graduation program.
-They are honored at a Senior Gala in the spring and given the opportunity to apply for Last Dollar Grant funding.
+As active participants in the Senior Program, scholars must follow the Partnership Agreement and complete the Senior Program requirements.
+Graduates are honored and presented a graduation cord at a Senior Gala in the spring.
+They also have the opportunity to apply for Last Dollar Grant funding.